confluentinc/examples/security/rbac/docs/index.rst

       schema-registry
       zookeeper

 #.
-In this demo, the metadata service (MDS) logs are saved in the above
+In this demo, the metadata service (MDS) logs are saved in a temporary directory.
-   temporary directory.

    .. code:: bash